Skip to main content

 3.1 – Access creation

-Click + New Campaign from the Campaigns section.
+Click + New Campaign from the Recurring tab in the Campaigns section.

 3.2 – Enter the campaign name